 Trade unions could have a significant impact on the Company's labour relations.
-Approximately 34% of the Company's workforce is unionized, and an additional 12%, while not unionized, is covered by a collective bargaining agreement.
-Approximately 31% of the Company's workforce at Platreef is unionized.
-While 69% of the workforce at Platreef is not unionized, 82% of the workforce, including the unionized workforce, is covered by a collective bargaining agreement until the end of 2024.
-The status of unionization may change over time due to changes in the number and types of positions filled over time, however, in 2021, a three-year wage agreement was concluded for the Platreef workforce, effective from October 2021 until October 2024.
+Approximately 26% of the Company's employees (excluding the Kamoa-Kakula joint venture) are unionized, and an additional 29%, while not unionized, are covered by a collective bargaining agreement.
+Kamoa-Kakula's multi-party collective bargaining agreement comprises several trade unions, whereby 95% of the employees are unionized.
+At Platreef, in 2023, the Workplace Forum was re-established as the sole employee representative body for collective bargaining, covering 85% of Platreef's employees.
+At Kipushi, in 2023, the signing of a collective bargaining agreement was finalized with a new trade union delegation elected and 53% of Kipushi's employees are now unionized.
+The status of unionization may change over time due to changes in the number and types of positions filled over time.
 The Company cannot give assurance that it will be able to negotiate or renew union agreements without a significant increase in labour costs, which if not conceded could result in work stoppages and other labour disturbances.
 Increased labour costs, a strike or other labour disruption could have a material adverse effect on the Company's business, financial condition, results of operations or prospects.